-In the first six months of a baby’s life, getting pregnant again is well, almost inconceivable for those who are breastfeeding.
-Excuse the stupid pun.
-The stork is probably not going to come knocking on your door if you are exclusively nursing on demand, offering the breast whenever your baby wants it.
+In the first six month’s of a baby’s life, getting pregnant again is well, almost inconceivable.
+Excuse the pun.
+Especially if you are nursing your baby on demand, around the clock, and your baby has not yet started solids, the stork is probably not going to come knocking on your door.
 Breastfeeding on demand, when used as a contraceptive method, has actually been shown to be more effective than any other birth control technique, including the pill, condoms, and mirena coils!

-Many postpartum women get anovulatory periods for a while before starting their ovulation.
-So, even if you are menstruating it does not necessarily mean you are fertile.
-If you get a period, that is a good sign that things are happening in the reproductive department, and it’s is a great time to start buying ovulation tests to see if you are able to conceive.
-Once you’ve established that your cycle is regular and you are ovulating, a free ovulation calendar can help you determine your most fertile days.
-You could also use fertility charting to find out when you are ovulating.
+Many women get anovulatory periods for a while before starting their ovulation.
+So, even if you are menstruating it does not mean you are fertile.
+If you get a period, that is a good sign that things are happening, and this is a great time to start buying ovulation tests to see if you are reading to conceive.

 If you are getting impatient, but still don’t want to wean, here are a few things you could try:

-- The longer the time between feedings, the more likely you are to get pregnant.
-For some families, night weaning their child is a great solution that drastically improves the odds of conceiving again.
+The longer the period between feedings, the more likely you are to get pregnant.
+For some families, night weaning their child is a great solution, that drastically improves the odds of conceiving again.

 Of course, both you and your child have to be ready for changes like this.
 Patience is always important when trying to conceive, but even more so while breastfeeding.
 The good news is that the majority of nursing mothers trying to get pregnant do succeed, especially if they are charting and understand their fertility status.

 What do you think?
 Did you manage to conceive a baby while breastfeeding?
 Are you still trying?
 Do you have any tips?
-And if you conceived while nursing, were your pregnancy signs any different?
 We’d love to hear from you!